Are you ready to Vote? You must be registered in advance.

-- (Note: you do NOT need a birth certificate to register to vote due to a recent court decision (June 18/2018) If you are born in the State of Kansas, you may get ONE free copy of your birth certificate.
+- (Note: you do NOT need a birth certificate to register to vote, but you might need one for other reasons.
+If you were born in the State of Kansas, you may get ONE free copy of your birth certificate.

 - You also may buy a copy at Application for Certified Copy of Kansas Birth Certificate (Cost $15, even if they do not find the record.
 Need copies of two other forms of Identification (ie: w-2 form)

 You do not need to submit proof of citizenship, but you do need to be a citizen.
 You may need to contact your county clerk to find out where to vote.

 You may ask for a provisional ballot, though not all offices will be listed.
 If you can prove you are registered, your vote will count. (follow the HAVA guidelines below.)